FAQ - Frequently Asked Questions

 » Do I really need the HDA to be in a static IP address?

-This is not strictly required, but very much recommended.
+Yes, this is required.
 The reason is that being both the DHCP and DNS server, it's best to keep it always at a single static IP to prevent dependencies and race conditions between them.

 » Can I use a domain that does not exist in the internet for my home network?